-Grab an excellent barista coffee, while you register for two big days of product design goodness.
+Grab an excellent barista coffee, while you register for a big day of engineering leadership.

 John Allsopp, Web Directions